-Use this page as the reference when creating your toolchain.
+Use this page as the reference when creating a toolchain.
+See also Configuring Toolchains for CMake projects.

 |Toolchains list and toolbar|| Here you can create or delete a toolchain and modify an existing one:|